 - Prepare an annual statement of compensation and benefits

-There’s also the added benefit of freeing up more time, cloud data storage, payroll reporting, end-of-year filing, and much more.
-On payday employees will receive their pay stubs via email—a much more modern approach than receiving a piece of paper in the mail.
+There’s also the added benefit of freeing up more time and having cloud data storage, payroll reporting, end-of-year filing, and much more.
+On payday, employees will receive their pay stubs automatically via email—a much more modern approach than receiving a piece of paper in the mail.

 No budget for software?
-Many payroll software providers offer free small business payroll as long as you have a limited number of employees.
-Rise small business payroll for example is free for any business with 20 employees or less.
+Many payroll software providers offer free small business payroll up to a certain number of employees.
+Rise small business payroll for example is free for any business with 20 or fewer employees.

 Having tidy and well-kept payroll records pays off in the long run.
-This means all historical records for employees are easily accessible whenever the need arises.
+This means all historical records for employees should be easily accessible whenever they are needed.